|

 Yes, if you work in a field that requires math of a particular kind, then you need to know that math.
 Ms. Broussard is a data scientist and, as such, knows a great deal about the math techniques used in her field.

 Introductory programming is introductory programming.
 Beyond that, a programmer's level of programming is a matter of experience, not math.
-Time.
+A matter of time.
 The luck of the draw in the projects and systems you work on.
 Etc., etc.

 "[E]verything a computer can do comes down to" ... basic logic, specifically the 3 operations in Boolean algebra, which you can learn in 15 minutes.
 (See my own quick summary.)
 An electronic, digital computer is constructed from logic gates, which effectively take one or two input values and combine them using one or more of the 3 operations to produce an output value.
 Higher-level functional units can be composed from these simple logic gates; e.g., the arithmetic logic unit (ALU) of a computer processor.